eoxhub-workspaces/documentation/README.md

   Step-by-step guides to help new users get started and experienced users explore advanced features.

-- **Jupyter Notebook Examples**
-  Ready-to-run examples showcasing the usage of tools and data within EOxHub Workspaces.

 - **Argo Workflow Templates**
   Templates and patterns to automate and orchestrate your geospatial processing pipelines using Argo Workflows.